VueGWT/vue-gwt/README.md

 </plugins>
 ```

-:thumbsup: You are good to go!
+You are good to go!

 ### Simple App